Taunton River Watershed: Things You Can Do Today

 Find a waste medication kiosk near you, where you can safely dispose of expired or unneeded prescription drugs.
 Massachusetts maintains a list HERE.
 If you can’t make it to a kiosk, remove all labels and wrap the products up before disposing in the garbage.
 If possible, pour water or vinegar in the bottle to destroy pills and make them inaccessible to children.

-Many chemicals, materials, and products commonly found in the home are toxic and can be harmful to your health and our environment, including the local watershed.
+Many chemicals, materials, and products commonly found in the home are toxic and can be harmful to your health and our environment, including the local watershed, because they never break down (or take a VERY long time to).
 Learn how to handle these items with care and recycle or dispose of them responsibly HERE.
+There is a particular growing concern over perfluoroalkyl and polyfluoroalkyl substances (commonly referred to as PFAS).
+Products containing PFAS such as teflon, Gore-tex and ScotchGuard should be avoided altogether.

-- Don’t put anything except water down storm drains.
+4.)
+Don’t put anything except water down stormdrains.

-These drains carry storm water directly to our local waterways, including the Canoe River aquifer, and are NOT treated first.
+These drains carry storm water directly to our local waterways.
+Storm water that drains to the Canoe River is NOT treated first.
 Used motor oil, detergents, lawn fertilizers, pesticides, and other contaminants get carried by stormwater to local waterways and cause unnecessary harm.
-Be sure to keep leaves, trash, and debris out of storm drains too.
+Be sure to keep lawn clippings, leaves, trash, pet waste and bags, and debris out of storm drains too.

 Fix leaks that drip from your car or other mechanical equipment (like lawn mowers) and put down a liner in your driveway to collect oil and other materials.
 These leaks and drips contribute to stormwater pollution.
 Also, consider washing your car at a carwash with water recycling, rather than washing it on your driveway.

 They pose a serious threat to your health and safety and pollute both ground and surface water.
 If you must use them, use only the minimum amount necessary and be sure to properly store materials to avoid leaks.
-Also, consider alternative ground cover to lawns that require less water and chemicals.
+Consider alternative ground cover to lawns that require less water and chemicals or let a portion of your lawn grow wild.
+Also consider integrated pest management strategies instead of using pesticides.

 The best way to keep from polluting is to use products that are not dangerous to the environment in the first place.
 For some suggestions of such alternatives, visit HERE.